leonardosrodrigues0/cs50W_project1/entries/Markdown.md

 Markdown is a simple language that helps webpage creators.
 To create a mardown file you can use the following features.
-To see how to do them, click on **edit page** and see the source (please don't submit).
+To see how to do them, click on [edit page](/edit-Markdown) and see the source. **Please don't submit this page**, as other people might need it to create pages.

 ---